MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-host.md

 # Writing a Holographic Remoting host app

 >[!IMPORTANT]
 >This document describes the creation of a host application for HoloLens 2.
-Host application for **HoloLens 1** must use NuGet package version **1.x.x**.
+Host application for **HoloLens (1st gen)** must use NuGet package version **1.x.x**.
 This implies that host applications written for HoloLens 2 are not compatible with HoloLens 1 and vice versa.
 The documentation for HoloLens 1 can be found [here](add-holographic-remoting.md).

 By creating a Holographic Remoting host app remote content that is rendered on a remote machine can be streamed to HoloLens 2.
 This article describes how this can be achieved.
 All code on this page and working projects can be found in the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).